tessoka/thecocktaildb-api/README.md

 - Semantic HTML5 markup
 - Node.js

+NPM packages used:
+- Sass
+- Axios
+- React-router-dom

 ## Installation

-Backend server runs on port 5000 as default.
+After installing the packages the backend server runs on port 5000 as default.
-After installing the packages you can run the server in dev environment by: npm run dev
+- To run backend in dev environment: npm run dev
+- To run backend live: npm start
+- To run frontend live: npm start